keyuwan9/keyuwan9.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 My name is Keyu Wan.
-I am a fourth-year undergrad at [Caltech](https://www.eas.caltech.edu), majoring in Mechanical Engineering specializing in Robotics, and Control and Dynamic Systems (CDS).
+I am a fourth-year undergrad at [Caltech](https://www.eas.caltech.edu), majoring in Mechanical Engineering specializing in Robotics, and Control and Dynamical Systems (CDS).
 I am fortunate to work with Prof. [Aaron Ames](http://ames.caltech.edu), Prof. [Chiara Daraio](https://www.daraio.caltech.edu/daraio.html), Prof. [Mory Gharib](https://www.gharib.caltech.edu), and Prof. [Yuki Oka](https://www.okalab.caltech.edu) from Caltech, and Prof. [Shriya Srinivasan](https://bioniclab.seas.harvard.edu/person-page/) from Harvard.

 My goal is to develop assistive robotics that restore human function and enhance mobility through the integration of biomechanics, physiological sensing, and intelligent control within a closed-loop framework.
 I hope to advance robotic systems that merge intelligent methods with engineering precision to achieve seamless human-robot integration.